Crab-Stuffed Mushrooms are the ultimate appetizer for a special occasion, an easy and complete meal.

 What type of mushroom to use

 I love using large portabella caps because they are easier to fill with any mixture.
 The smaller caps, the more challenging it is to fill them up.
-The large caps are meaty and are easy to fill with any mixture.
+The large caps are meaty and are easy to fill with any combination.

 How do you clean mushrooms?

 The standard way to clean mushrooms is to wipe the caps with a damp sheet of paper towel and then remove the stem and scoop out the gills.
 I add one extra step.
 I give the mushrooms caps a quick rinse under running water and a quick shake and wipe out the excess water.
 I don’t soak the mushrooms or dip them in water.
 It is almost like a 2-second wash.